NCAR/climate-primer-water/doc/introduction.rst

 .. dropdown:: What is reliable?

-    The “\ **what is reliable”** question recognizes that there is a varying degree of confidence in projected climate and climate-derived data.
-In understanding what is reliable we should think about the following:
+    The “\ **what is reliable”** question recognizes that there are varying degrees of confidence in projected climate and climate-derived data.
+In understanding what is reliable you should think about the following:

     -  Balance reliability with relevancy